 The Hala, Bluefin, and Red Paddle boards include bags that have both backpack straps and wheels.
 For most missions, we found this helpful, but if you're planning on carrying the pack for a long distance on trails, the wheels are an unnecessary extra.

-One huge advantage of inflatables paddle boards is that you can fly with them.
-All boards we tested are light and small enough to avoid most airlines' oversized baggage requirements for U.S. domestic flights.
+Another benefit to having an inflatable board is that they're fairly painless to fly with.
+All boards we tested are light and small enough to avoid most airlines' oversized baggage requirements for US domestic flights.
 One of our testers even packed the lightweight FunWater 11 on an international trip to the Maldives with no issues or concerns.

 The Bluefin Cruise Carbon scores relatively low in this category, despite having an excellent and roomy backpack with wheels.
 This model's low score is due to its heavier weight and the additional accessories that make it challenging to squeeze everything into the bag.
 The NRS Mayra also scores lower with a lack of a center handle, making it extremely difficult to carry when around fully inflated but making SUP yoga easier.
 Both Tower models are big and bulky and don't include a carrying bag.

 How easy a board is to inflate comes down to the pump's quality and how much volume and air pressure the board needs.
 The boards all came with similar pumps, making inflation pretty similar across the board.